acasamitjana/acasamitjana.github.io/_pages/about.md

 # Recent News
 ------
+* September, 2022.
+New manuscript online!
+Our paper <b>"High-resolution atlasing and segmentation of the subcortex: review and perspective on challenges and opportunities created by machine learning"</b> has been accepted in Neuroimage (Special Issue: Terra incognita: diving into the human subcortex).
+We review the literature on subcortical atlases and segmentation methods and discuss challenges and opportunities of using machine learning for in vivo segmentation of MRI.
+Hope you enjoy!
+Link: https://www.sciencedirect.com/science/article/pii/S1053811922007315
 * March, 2022.
 Moved from Center of Medical Image Computing (UCL) to Universitat de Barcelona thanks to the "Margartia Salas fellowship".
 Joint collaboration between Barcelona Artificial Intelligence in Medicine group (BCN-AIM) and Biomedical Imaging Group (BIG), where we will use image-synthesis to expand longitudinal and multi-modal datasets.
 * October, 2021.
-Our paper "Robust joint registration of multiple stains  and MRI for multimodal 3D histology reconstruction: Application to the Allen human brain atlas" has been accepted in Medical Image Analysis.
+Our paper <b>"Robust joint registration of multiple stains  and MRI for multimodal 3D histology reconstruction: Application to the Allen human brain atlas"</b> has been accepted in Medical Image Analysis.
   - Paper: https://arxiv.org/pdf/2104.14873.pdf
   - Code: https://github.com/acasamitjana/3dhirest
   - Data: https://openneuro.org/datasets/ds003590
   - Twitter: https://twitter.com/therelaxationt1/status/1453615376365928449
 * October, 2021.
-Best paper award in SASHIMI, a MICCAI satellite event for our paper "Synth-by-Reg (SbR): Contrastive learning for synthesis-based registration of paired images".
+Best paper award in SASHIMI, a MICCAI satellite event for our paper <b>"Synth-by-Reg (SbR): Contrastive learning for synthesis-based registration of paired images"</b>.
 Paper: https://arxiv.org/pdf/2107.14449.pdf
 * November, 2020.
-Checkout *DeepReg*, an open-source learning-based registration framework in tensorflow.
+Checkout <b>DeepReg</b>, an open-source learning-based registration framework in tensorflow.
 Well documented, wildly tested and with demos to get started.
 Honoured to be part of the core team.
   - Code in: https://github.com/DeepRegNet/DeepReg
 * October, 2020.
 MICCAI Conference: coauthor of "3D Reconstruction and Segmentation of Dissection Photographs for MRI-Free Neuropathology" (Tredgigo, et al.) https://arxiv.org/abs/2103.13578
 * June 30, 2020.
 Paper accepted in *Scientific Reports*: "A multimodal computational pipeline for 3D histology of the human brain" (Mancini et al.)